 The best images are usually of the dense part of the Milky Way.
 We can see this part of the milk way in the southern sky.
 During March, April, and May, the milky way rises above the horizon in the pre-dawn hours.
 In June, at about 10:00 p.m., you will see the milky way.
 From July until October, you can see the milky way as soon as the sunsets, and it becomes dark enough to see, which is about an hour after sunset.
 In November, the milky way no longer comes above the horizon.
 You will have to wait until March if you want to stay away really late or get up early to see her again.

 Entrance Fees: None

 The 32-acre park was created in 1957.
-The main attraction is the lighthouse, which you can climb for one dollar during the summer season.
+The lighthouse is the main attraction, which you can climb for one dollar during summer.
 Parking is free.
 Climb to the top to see the surrounding area.

 A must-see when visiting Long Beach Island.

 Where to Stay While Visiting Barnegat Light

 Add your campground here!
 Do you want us to send our photography and ghost-hunting friends to your campground to stay during their ghost-hunting trip?
 Put your campground information here.
 We will put a picture of your establishment, the website link, the phone number and your information on your campground to make it easy for our photographers and ghost hunters to find you.
 They are really good at getting there in the dark.

 Would you like to be featured in an article as a place to stay while doing photography or ghost hunting?
 If so, please send us an email.
 You will be surprised at how affordable our prices can be.